Rosencrantz & Guildenstern Are Dead (film): Plot

 Ultimately, they are sent to England and outside the action of the play again.
 The final part takes place on the ship to England, where they read the letter they are to deliver with Hamlet – discovering that it is an order for his death.
 They decide to pretend they never saw it.
-Hamlet replaces the letter, and (as described in Shakespeare's play) escapes on an attacking pirate ship.
+Hamlet overhears them, steals the letter after they have gone to sleep, writes one of his own, replaces it, and then (as described in Shakespeare's play) escapes on an attacking pirate ship.

-Rosencrantz and Guildenstern worry about what they are to do now that Hamlet is gone, unaware that Hamlet has altered the letter so that it calls for their deaths rather than his own.
-The Player finishes the action by reading the letter that sentences them to death.
+Rosencrantz and Guildenstern worry about what they are to do now that Hamlet is gone, unaware that Hamlet has replaced the letter.
+The Player finishes the action by reading the letter that now sentences them to death.
 Guildenstern, still trying to struggle against destiny, stabs The Player with the other man's dagger, only to find that the weapon is a theatrical prop.

 Scenes of the deaths of Ophelia, Laertes, Gertrude, Claudius and Hamlet are shown, and both Rosencrantz and Guildenstern, finally accepting their fate, are hanged.
-The film ends with the tragedians packing up their cart and continuing on their way.
+The film ends with the English Ambassador announcing that "Rosencrantz and Guildenstern are dead" and the tragedians packing up their cart and continuing on their way.

 Cast

-Daniel Day-Lewis was to be cast as Guildenstern, but abruptly halted his acting career due to stress.
+Daniel Day-Lewis was to be cast as Guildenstern, but he declined the role due to stress.
 He was replaced by Roth, who had also been in contention for the role.

 Reception and legacy

 Critical reaction for the film tended towards the positive, with an overall rating of 61% on the review aggregator website Rotten Tomatoes, based on 31 reviews.
 The website's consensus reads, "Rosencrantz and Guildenstern Are Dead struggles in its journey from stage to screen, but a well-chosen trio of veteran talents keep things consistently watchable."
+Metacritic, which uses a weighted average, assigned the film a score of 45 out of 100, based on 8 critics, indicating "mixed or average" reviews.
 A common criticism in negative reviews was that the material is more suited to the stage than to the screen; examples include Vincent Canby's review, in which he says, "[Stoppard] delights in sounds and meanings, in puns, in flights of words that soar and swoop as if in visual display.
 On the stage, this sort of thing can be great fun ...
 In the more realistic medium of film, so many words can numb the eardrums and weigh upon the eyelids like old coins.
 This is the effect of 'Rosencrantz and Guildenstern Are Dead'."
 Similarly, Roger Ebert states that "the problem is that this material was never meant to be a film, and can hardly work as a film."